Mesa Airlines: American Eagle

 As the merger process between American Airlines and US Airways was progressing, Mesa Airlines began operating as American Eagle on November 6, 2014, with routes out of the American Airlines hubs at Dallas/Fort Worth and Los Angeles using CRJ-900 aircraft.
 US Airways Express routes from Charlotte and Phoenix were gradually shifted to American Eagle until the transition and merger was completed on October 17, 2015.

-As of December 17, 2022, American Eagle announced that they will part ways with Mesa Airlines due to financial troubles.
-The final flight on the Bombardier CRJ-900 is to take place on April 3, 2023.
+As of December 17, 2022, American Eagle announced that they would part ways with Mesa Airlines due to financial troubles.
+In December 2022, Mesa announced that American Eagle flights would cease on April 3, 2023; Mesa cited losses stemming from utilization penalties and American Airlines' refusal to compensate Mesa for pilot wage increases it had enacted.